roca-tax/roca-tax-website/content/about/_index.md

 ## Our Team

 ### Experienced Professionals
-Our team consists of licensed tax professionals with extensive experience in individual and business tax preparation.
-We stay current with continuing education requirements and regularly attend seminars and training sessions to maintain our expertise.
+Our team consists of licensed tax professionals that stay current with continuing education requirements and regularly attend seminars and training sessions to maintain expertise.

 ### Bilingual Expertise
 Understanding the importance of clear communication, our team provides professional service in both English and Spanish.
 This ensures that all clients receive the same high-quality service regardless of their preferred language.

 ### Local Knowledge
-As Rochester natives, we understand the local business environment, tax requirements, and economic landscape.
+We understand the local business environment, tax requirements, and economic landscape.
 This local expertise allows us to provide relevant advice and solutions for our community.

 ---